SCHEDULING AND DOCUMENT UPLOAD PROCEDURES

 then file the motion and notice of hearing:

 All counsel or parties must be present at the commencement of the docket.
-Unopposed or shorter motions will be taken up first.
+Unopposed or shorter motions may be taken up first.
 Do not try to argue a longer motion or an evidentiary motion on these dockets.
-For these dockets only, cancellation can be accomplished by filing a notice with the clerk; cancelling through JAWS is not required.

 SCHEDULING 30 MINUTE OR LONGER HEARINGS